Part 6 of Bacolod pasalubong series

 MERZCI BARQUILLITOS: Little wafer cylinders so crunchy and sweet

-My children also like the barquillitos.
+My children like the Merzci barquillitos.
 They are small and more convenient to eat.
 This little girl couldn’t wait for our 5-minute pictorial to be done so that she can already open a pack.

 Aside from our world-famous piaya flat cake, Bacolod City here in Negros Occidental, Philippines is also known for barquillos.
 Barquillos are long rolled wafers that form cylinders.
 The cylinders can be from six inches to a foot in length.
 Some are thin and small while others have thick layers and are very long.

 Additionally, they are so good with ice cream.
-You use each barquillos roll to spoon the ice cream and then you bite off the roll as you eat the ice cream.
-Then you do it all over again
+You can use each barquillos roll to spoon the ice cream.
+Then you bite it off the roll as you eat the ice cream.
+Then you do it all over again.
+Yum!